Cognigy/Documentation/docs/insights/overview.md

 ## Filters

 Cognigy Insights features global and local filters.
 The filter bar only displays a small portion of the available filters openly.
-In order to access all filters, you have to click on **additional filters**.
+In order to access all filters, you have to click on **more filters**.
 This list includes both global and local filters.
 Once you have changed the filters, all the data visualized in any location will respect your filter configuration.

 **Global Filters**